 - Real-time dashboards tracking attendance dynamics

-These examples were previously only achievable via workarounds–like building a bot to join a meeting, or building a desktop app to record system-level audio.
+These examples were previously only achievable by building a bot to join the meeting or building a desktop app to record system-level audio.
 RTMS provides them natively within Zoom.

 What data you can get from RTMS